ReactionMechanismGenerator/ARC/docs/source/advanced.rst

 Use solvent corrections
 ^^^^^^^^^^^^^^^^^^^^^^^
 This feature is currently only implemented for jobs spawned using Gaussian.
-The ``solvation`` argument, if not ``None``, requests that a calculation be performed in the presence of a solvent by placing the solute (the species) in a cavity within the solvent reaction field.
+The ``solvation`` argument of a level of theory, if not ``None``, requests that a calculation be performed in the presence of a solvent by placing the solute (the species) in a cavity within the solvent reaction field.
 This argument is a dictionary, with the following keys:

     - 'method' (optional values: 'pcm' (default), 'cpcm', 'dipole', 'ipcm', 'scipcm')
     - 'solvent' (values are strings of "known" solvents, default is "water")

 Example::

+    opt_level = {'method': 'wb97xd',
+                 'basis': 'def2tzvp',
-solvation = {'method': 'pcm', 'solvent: 'DiethylEther'}
+                 'solvation': {'method': 'pcm',
+                               'solvent: 'DiethylEther'},
+                }

 See `https://gaussian.com/scrf/ <https://gaussian.com/scrf/>`_ for more details.